digidem/mapeo-mobile/KNOWN_ISSUES.md

 - If you open the app without an offline style, and then add a default offline style, the offline style may not appear until 5 minutes later on some phones (caching issues)
-- When switching between "follow mode" (when the map follows the user location) and moving the map to a new location, the "blue dot" indicating the users location can be in the wrong place (i.e. not in the actual location from the GPS).

 #### New/Edit Observation